XLINYIN/HiSD-Jittor/README.md

 # HiSD-Jittor
 HiSD implementation based on Jittor

+The examples in Samples are the results of sampling after training in the HiSD official experimental architecture.
+These images may have undergone sample enhancement processing such as color perturbation and rotation.

 [CheckPoint For Jittor Version on 128×128 images](https://drive.google.com/file/d/1UD7pFR8yMLg6bwfLGcWK8EN1wNoSF5NI/view?usp=sharing)

 [CheckPoint For Pytorch Version on 128×128 images](https://drive.google.com/file/d/1AIye0Gs16cepKiyLaalzlCcJNzKEoot5/view?usp=sharing)